 The Benefits of a Central AC Unit

-A central air conditioning system makes use of ductwork to deliver cool air to every room.
-An air handler with an air filter that collects particles regulates airflow.
+A central air conditioning system uses ductwork to deliver cooled air to every room.
+An air handler with a filter that captures particulates regulates the airflow.

 The unit is typically housed in a small enclosure that is outside the home.
-Its noiseless operation enhances your comfort by preventing the constant hum or whir of window AC units from disrupting the peace and quiet of your indoor space.
+Its noiseless operation enhances your comfort by preventing the constant noise or whirr of window AC units from disturbing the peace and quiet of your indoor space.

 Energy Efficiency

-While it’s true that central air conditioners use more energy to run than wall-mounted units, the truth is that modern systems are much more efficient than those used in the in the past.
-The ozone-depleting R22 refrigerant was phased out in 2006 and replaced with 410A.
-Manufacturers are also continually creating new technologies to help their systems use less energy.
+While it’s true that central air conditioners use more energy to operate than wall-mounted units, the truth is that modern systems are much more efficient than those in years ago.
+The refrigerant that depletes the ozone R22 was eliminated in 2006 and has been replaced by an eco-friendly product called 410A, and manufacturers are constantly innovating new technologies to enable their systems to use less energy.

-Central AC systems, in contrast to window AC units, which are designed to cool the space in which they’re placed, can distribute cool air throughout your home with air ducts.
-The cooling process begins when your thermostat signals the air handler to begin the process of cycling.
-The air handler is able to pull hot air from your home and passes it over the evaporator, which is filled with cool refrigeration.
-The heat that is released into the air causes refrigerant absorb energy, and then transform into a gas.
-The refrigerant is then transported to the outdoor unit which is where the compressor raises its temperature and pressure.
-When it pumps, the heat is transferred from the evaporator, and then returned to your home, where it will be cooled and distributed through the ductwork.
+Central AC systems, in contrast to window AC units, which are made to cool only the area within which they’re located, can spread cool air evenly throughout your home with air ducts.
+The cooling process starts when your thermostat signalizes the air handler to begin running.
+The air handler draws warm air from your living spaces and then it is pushed through the evaporator coil that is filled with cool refrigerant.
+The heat in the air causes refrigerant absorb energy, and then transform into gas.
+The refrigerant then gets pumped to the outdoor unit and the compressor increases its temperature and pressure.
+As it pumps it, it carries the heat off of the evaporator coil, and then back into the home where it is cooled before being distributed throughout your ductwork.

-Central AC systems are most efficient when it comes down to controlling temperature in large spaces.
-They can cool rooms that are farther away from a single AC unit and have greater energy efficiency.
+Central AC systems are the most efficient when it comes down to controlling temperatures in large spaces.
+They are able to consistently cool rooms that are further from one another than one wall AC unit could and provide greater energy efficiency overall.

 Convenience

-Central air conditioning systems are not only efficient and comfortable, they also provide a good deal of convenience.
-They can cool the entire business or home with one unit and don’t require ducts like window units.
-They are also fitted with high-quality filters that help keep allergens and pollutants out of the air.
-This is particularly helpful for individuals who suffer from allergies or respiratory issues.
+In addition to the energy efficiency and comfort, central air conditioning systems provide many benefits.
+They can cool your entire business or home with only one unit and don’t need ducts as window units do.
+They also typically come with high-quality air filters that can help keep allergens and pollutants out of the air.
+This is especially helpful for those who suffer from allergies or respiratory conditions.

-Central AC is a popular cooling system, and with good reason.
-It’s perfect for homes that already have ductwork and want an effective cooling solution.
-These systems can cool all rooms with a single vent.
-They can also be used with thermostats with zones for homes that let you regulate the cooling requirements of different areas in your house.
+Central AC is one of the most popular kinds of cooling systems, and with good reason.
+This is an excellent option for homes with ductwork and need a cooling solution.
+These systems can cool all rooms with just one vent.
+They can also be paired with thermostats that are zoned for home use, which allow you to control the cooling needs of different areas in your home.

-This is the most popular AC system.
-It operates similarly as a furnace.
-Central air conditioners comprise a big outdoor unit that blows out warm air, and a smaller indoor air handler that pulls in hot or cold air from the ductwork.
-The refrigerant flows from the air handler through lines, absorbing heat.
-The cool air is pushed back into the air handler and is circulated to other rooms via the ductwork.
+This is the most commonly used AC system.
+It operates in a similar way to a furnace.
+Central air conditioners have an outdoor unit that blasts warm air and a smaller inside unit that pulls cold or hot air out of the ductwork.
+The refrigerant is pumped through lines of the air handler, and it absorbs heat as it goes through the process.
+The cooled air then is pushed back into the air handler, and then is circulated to other rooms via the ductwork.

-A central air conditioning system can also help reduce humidity.
-This is particularly important in our humid climate.
-The air handler will remove excess moisture from your ductwork, and release it to the outside.
+Another benefit of central air conditioning is that it may aid in reducing humidity.
+This is especially important in our humid climate.
+The air handler will remove excess moisture from your ductwork, and release it outside.
 This helps prevent mold and mildew growth.

-It’s time to upgrade your cooling system if it’s older than 15 years.
-A new, high-quality AC system will help you save money on energy costs and also help safeguard the integrity of the ductwork in your home.
-For more information about Chancey & Reynolds’ cooling solutions, please contact us.
-We can assist you in choosing the right air conditioner for your budget and needs.
+If your current cooling system is nearing 15 years in age it’s time to consider replacing it with a fresh and improved model.
+A new, top-quality AC system will help you save money on energy bills and will help ensure the integrity of your home’s ductwork.
+For more information about Chancey & Reynolds’ cooling solutions, call us.
+We can assist you in choosing the right air conditioner to meet your budget and needs.

 Maintenance

-Like any other major appliance air conditioner, your air conditioner requires regular service to keep running smoothly.
-Certain maintenance tasks that are routine can be handled by homeowners, while others should be left to certified professionals.
-The best way to stay ahead of AC issues is to sign up for a maintenance agreement which usually includes discounts on repairs as well as benefits such as priority scheduling.
+Your air conditioner, just like any other major appliance requires regular maintenance to ensure it runs smoothly.
+Certain maintenance tasks that are routine can be performed by the homeowner while others should be left to licensed professionals.
+The best way to avoid getting caught up of AC issues is to sign to a maintenance contract that usually comes with discounts on repairs as well as perks like priority scheduling.

 Clean the Condenser Unit

-A condenser that is dirty will decrease air flow, reduce the efficiency of your system and increase the cost of energy.
-To prevent the accumulation of dirt and debris shut off the power supply to your compressor unit prior to you begin cleaning.
-Then, using a garden hose, gently clean the fan blades and coil fins to get rid of dirt, twigs, leaves, and other debris.
-After washing, use a paper towel and sanitation spray to clean and disinfect the fan blades.
-Also, straighten any bent fins that may result from the wind or other weather conditions.
+A condenser that is dirty can reduce air flow, decrease the efficiency of your system, and increase energy costs.
+To prevent the accumulation of dirt and debris switch off the power supply to your compressor unit before you begin cleaning.
+Then using a garden hose, gently clean the fan blades and coil fins to remove dirt leaves, twigs, twigs and other debris.
+After washing, use a paper towel and a spray of sanitation to wipe and sanitize the fan blades.
+It’s also a good idea to straighten out any noticeable bent fins, which may be caused by winds or other weather conditions.

 Line Sets

-If your central air conditioner is over 10 years old, you should have a professional inspect the line sets, as well as the copper tubes connecting the indoor air conditioning evaporator coil to the outdoor compressor and condenser unit.
-The lines are a conduit for refrigerant and any cracks or rust may cause leaks, which can lead to poor cooling and high utility bills.
+If your central air conditioner is more than 10 years old, you must consult a professional to inspect the lines, the copper tubes that connect the indoor air conditioning evaporator coil to the outdoor compressor and condenser unit.
+The lines carry refrigerant, and any cracks or rust may cause leaks that can lead to poor cooling and high cost of energy.

 Air Filter